 No furnace has been dismantled, moved or damaged by vandalism.
 Only the furnace base at Douroula with the earliest dating has been physically protected.

 The stoves were used in the XIV-th century and very quickly abandoned.
 From one batch, 15 to 25 kilograms of pig iron were obtained, and 10 times more coal (I guess charcoal) than ore was put into the furnace.
 The temperature in the oven was about 1600 degrees, and the obtained pig iron was also cleaned in much smaller furnaces.
 The most interesting was the way the ore was found – the best way was to walk barefoot, because the ground in a place with iron ores was so warm that even the locals were not able to tread on it.
-Another way is observation of nature – apparently there is a kind of bush that grows in the close proximity of iron ore.
+Another way is the observation of nature – apparently, there is a kind of bush that grows in the proximity to iron ore.

 Kaya was theoretically located on the border of the no-go zone, but the taxi driver at the Ouagadougou airport assured that it was safe.
 We agreed for 50,000 CFA (around EUR 70) for the trip.
 The road to Kaya took us two hours and did not look like a road through a country with a terrorist threat.
-For over 100 kilometers, we did not see any police checkpoint (incidentally, perhaps that is why it is easier for extremists to act here).
-We got to Kaya and the town positively surprised me – it even has a museum (although it did not work, you could at least see or buy some local craft).
+For over 100 kilometres, we did not see any police checkpoint (incidentally, perhaps that is why it is easier for extremists to act here).
+We got to Kaya and the town positively surprised me – it even has a museum (although it did not work, you could at least see or buy some local crafts).

 2. THE RUINS of LOROPENI